-Types of card transactions that can be accepted using our First Data Payment Gateway eCommerce solution
+Types of card transactions that can be accepted using the First Data Payment Gateway eCommerce solution.

-Types of transaction that can be accepted using First Data Payment Gateway:
+Types of transaction that can be accepted using the First Data Payment Gateway:

 This enables the merchant to cancel an unsettled transaction.
 Once the transaction is settled, the merchant must issue a credit to the cardholder.